akennedy4155/assessment/Exercises.SQL.md

     on cs.user_id = cu.id
 ```
 11. If the data in the CTEs above were tables with no indexes, which indexes would you recommend (if any) to help satisfy the previous queries?

+Would recommend indexing the primary keys of each table, which would be the ID field of each table since we are frequently joining and querying based on that field.
+Also, since we are sorting and running a few WHERE clauses on the `activity_date` field it would
+make sense to index this as well to speed up the joins.
+From here, as the tables got more complicated my next steps to optimize would running explain on any problem queries and trying to find long-running clauses that could be sped up without over-indexing the
+table.